jreisinger/docs/notes/k8s/crossplane.md

 - framework to transform your Kubernetes into universal control plane
 - you can manage external resources through standard Kubernetes APIs
+- it uses CRDs and custom controllers underneath

 ---